 DUPLICATE DISCOUNT PROHIBITION, 340B & MEDICAID MANAGED CARE

-Medicaid provides health care coverage to approximately 70 million beneficiaries nationwide.
+Medicaid provides health care coverage to about 70 million beneficiaries nationwide.
 Medicaid expenditures on outpatient prescription drugs exceeded $31 billion in 2015.
 Moreover, in federal fiscal year (FFY) 2016, total state and federal Medicaid spending exceeded $548 billion, 49 percent of which was directed to MMC programs.
 Of the $269 billion directed toward MMC programs in FFY 2016, 95 percent of expenditures were paid to comprehensive risk-based MCOs.

 Click here for more information on the Duplicate Discount Prohibition.